KoBeWi/Sapphire/README.md

+Sapphire (source version)
+The 'source' includes:
+-source code (with Template files)
+-exe
+-icon file
+-batch compiler for Windows/Ocra (pretty useless) -SciTe (Windows)
+-this file

+Sapphire is:
+-stand-alone Ruby for Windows, including gems for making games -template maker to start developing games with Ruby/Gosu easier

+If you are Windows, you can use the exe.
+If not, you need Ruby and run/compile Sapphire.rb to have same functionality.
+And having Ruby installed, the only interesting thing you can do is the !template command (see below).
+This file describes mainly the Template features.

 Specjal commands:
-!scite - opens text editor
+!scite - opens text editor (Windows only)
 !template - creates template for game
-  You can specify title by typing it after space
+  You can specify title by typing it after space (!template My_Title)

 Template is an empty game project with useful classes to help developing.